Why this is important to me

 I also know that there can only be shadows if there is light somewhere close.

-I want to share the things that have worked in the last 5 years for me while on my journey of healing so maybe someone else doesn’t have to go through the same thing.
+I want to share the things that have worked for me on my journey of healing while incorporating real coaching techniques that are researched and proven to work.